vladak/RandomAccessFileTrap/README.md

 This is visible in the Process Explorer (from Sysinternals) as open file handle.
 On Windows, this means that the file cannot be deleted.

+This is reproducible with JDK 11 and Windows Server 2019 Standard.

 There is a number of related questions on Stackoverflow, e.g. https://stackoverflow.com/questions/25238110/how-to-properly-close-mappedbytebuffer